 1. Academic Leave

 Because The Catholic University of America is a term-based credit-hour institution, it cannot offer a federally approved leave of absence (LOA) option.
-However, students may request to be place on academic leave for a future semester.
+However, students may request to be placed on academic leave for a future semester.

 A student in good standing who must interrupt his/her studies for adequate reason, such as prolonged ill health or military service, may be granted an academic leave for a stated period, usually not to exceed two (2) semesters or one (1) year.
+Students enrolled in classes who subsequently drop all their classes within the registration drop/add period may request an academic leave.
+If the student drops all classes within the registration drop/add period and does not request an academic leave they will be administratively withdrawn from the university.

 To request an academic leave, a student must first discuss the issues surrounding academic leave with their adviser, department chair (where applicable), and school dean.

-Following these discussions, the student must make a formal online applicationStudents may apply for academic leave for a semester if they are not enrolled in courses for that semester up until administrative withdrawals are processed for that term (usually the last date to enroll in any class offered for that semester, including modular, i.e. dynamically dated, classes).
+Following these discussions, the student must make a formal online application.
+Students may apply for academic leave for a semester if they are not enrolled in courses for that semester up until administrative withdrawals are processed for that term (usually the last date to enroll in any class offered for that semester, including modular, i.e. dynamically dated, classes).
 Final approval of the request for an academic leave is made by the Vice Provost and Dean of Graduate Studies.

 An academic leave, if granted, will be effective as of the last day of the semester in which the student was most recently enrolled.
 The period of academic leave is not counted as part of the time allowed for the completion of residence or other degree requirements.
 Any incomplete ("I") grades that are outstanding must be changed in accordance with the policy on incomplete grades by the date published in the Academic Calendar, whether a student is registered for the current semester or not.